eliotstocker/Light-ControllerAPI/readme.md

     });
 }
 ```
-It is not explicityly required that an app must request permission as sending a command (such as light on) will result in a permission request being sent, however it is best use that in any app with a main activity that permissions are requested and checked on create or resume so as to avoid user confusion.
+It is not explicityly required that an app must request permission as sending a command (such as light on) will result in a permission request being sent,
+however it is best use that in any app with a main activity that permissions are requested and checked on create or resume so as to avoid user confusion.
-The Commandr usage for example does not explicitly request permission, thus on first use a permission requested be be sent.
+The Command usage for example does not explicitly request permission, thus on first use a permission requested be be sent.

 * Select Zone the user wishes to control
 there are multiple ways to do this